Bellwright: How to Get Straw – Thresher and Wheat Guide

 How to loot the wheat field safely

-• Approach from the field edge instead of walking through the center.
+• Approach from the field edge, not through the center.

-• Grab accessible wheat first rather than trying to strip the entire area in one pass.
+• Grab the accessible wheat first instead of trying to strip the whole field in one pass.

-• Break contact immediately if nearby enemies start closing the route.
+• Break contact the moment enemies start closing your exit route.

 FinalBoss // Gear